 *This page was created by Mr. Zwang for the purpose of providing the students and families at P.S.
 186 with the latest information and news about their school music program.
 Also, visitors can use the resources and links to further their musical knowledge, skills, and interests.

 In our theater arts/drama program, students learn the value of literary, oral and cultural traditions.
 They learn to express themselves and develop empathy for their own and other’s situations.
 Our theater program develops confident learners who are better prepared to participate as contributing members of the community.

-This year, Castlewood students are also offered opportunities to work within our STEM and Enrichment Programs!
+Castlewood students are also offered opportunities to work within our STEM and Genius Hour Programs!

 STEM stands for Science, Technology, Engineering, and Mathematics, and research shows that a STEM education provides students with the advanced thinking skills they will need to be successful in our rapidly advancing society.
 Whether we are building catapults, studying local birds and building birdfeeders that can accommodate their beaks, or designing economically efficient and safe boats, your children will be putting their math and science skills to use in a fun way that helps them to make real-world connections.

 STEM is a great opportunity for students to learn to work as part of a team, so most of their projects will require discussion and collaborative effort.
 Team-building activities paired with inquiry and open-ended questions will provide students with opportunities to think like scientists and engineers, and to take risks in their thinking, go back and modify, and learn from their mistakes.

 Genius Hour is a program based on the premise that if children are given 1 hour a week to work on something that they truly love, they will be reading and writing well above their reading level!
 The only catch with Genius Hour is that students must create questions that are research based and in the end have some sort of product or presentation representing the work they have completed.